NikWalker/Credit_Risk_Analysis/README.md

 * #### Classification Report
 ![balanced_random_forest_classification](png/balanced_random_forest_classification.png)

-* Accuracy: The model correctly predicts 87.3% of the high risk classifications.
+* Accuracy: The model correctly predicts 87.3% of the high-risk classifications.
-* Precison: The high_risk precision is about 3%.
-This means if a customer is flagged as high-risk, the probabilty of them actually being high-risk is very low.
+* Precision: The high-risk precision is about 3%.
+This means if a customer is flagged as high-risk, the probability of them actually being high-risk is very low.
 * Recall: The model's recall is 70%, meaning that actual high-risk applicants were identified by the model.
-Alternativley, 30% of acutal high-risk customers were not identified.
+Alternatively, 30% of actual high-risk customers were not identified.

 ### Easy Ensemble AdaBoost Classifier